glide-browser/glide/src/glide/docs/contributing.md

 > [!IMPORTANT]
 > This can take quite a long time, a fresh build takes ~30 mins on an M4 Max.

-Once you have Glide compiled, you can luanch it with:
+Once you have Glide compiled, you can launch it with:

 ```bash
 pnpm launch